reinhart1010/nix/docs/en/linux/pw-profiler.md

 Profile a local or remote instance.
 More information: <https://docs.pipewire.org/page_man_pw-profiler_1.html>.

-- Profile the default instance, logging to `profile.log` (`gnuplot` files and a `.html` file for result visualizing are also generated):
+- Profile the default instance, logging to `profile.log` (`gnuplot` files and a HTML file for result visualizing are also generated):

 `pw-profiler`